CihanNscc/guessingTheNumber/README.md

-# guessingTheNumber
+# Guessing the Number Game
-A simple guessing the number game
+A simple guessing the number game written with python.